 - Endpoint addresses accessible via the SCP.

-- Interconnected SCP IDs.
+- Remote SCP domain(s) reachable through the SCP

-- Interconnected NF IDs.

 - NF sets of NFs served by the SCP.

 - SCP Domain the SCP belongs to.
 If an SCP belongs to more than one SCP Domain, the SCP will be able bridge these domains, i.e. sending messages between these domains.